An overall increase in public interest in non-surgical and drug-free treatment options makes Massage Therapy very popular today.

 Standard educational requirements include comprehensive studies in health sciences such as anatomy, physiology, pathology, kinesiology and neuro-anatomy.

-Other studies include clinical sciences such as manual skills, orthopedic assessment, remedial exercise, hydrotherapy and patient education.
+Other studies include clinical sciences such as manual skills, orthopaedic assessment, remedial exercise, hydrotherapy and patient education.
 The management of chronic diseases, injuries and the effects of long-term stress are also studied extensively.